Panasonic FZ200 vs Sony RX10 IV

 |14.||Sony RX10 III||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the FZ200 does not offer wifi capability.
+In contrast, the FZ200 does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Panasonic FZ200 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-FZ200: